 This course uses an editorial focus to study and examine principles of language use; students review and refine the application of standard editorial principles.
 Students edit a variety of prepared texts representative of business, professional, and academic writing.
 Designed for practical application, this course allows students to refine those editorial skills they will apply in designing, editing, or transcribing documents in professional settings.
 Students learn the process for making informed language decisions; they learn to think their way through language applications.
-Students who take English 1630 must earn the appropriate score on the college entrance exam in order to take English 1117.
-(Prerequisites: College level reading and writing skills recommended).
+(Prerequisites: College level reading and writing skills).
 (3 C/3 lect, 0 lab).